Education

 Why Education Matters in Myopia Prevention and Management

-Myopia isn't just about blurry vision.
-It's a condition that can progress without proper management, leading to higher risks of eye diseases in adulthood.
 By understanding the causes, risks, and solutions, parents can take proactive steps to protect their child's eyesight.

 Key Reasons Why Education Matters: